lurauch/lurauch.github.io/_pages/about.md

 ---
 permalink: /
-title: "Intro"
+title: "Hey 🤗"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Hey 🤗 I am a researcher and part of the [Intelligent Embedded Systems (IES) group](https://www.uni-kassel.de/eecs/ies/) led by [Bernhard Sick](https://www.uni-kassel.de/eecs/ies/bernhard-sick) at the University of Kassel, Germany.
+I am a deep learningresearcher and part of the [Intelligent Embedded Systems (IES) group](https://www.uni-kassel.de/eecs/ies/) led by [Bernhard Sick](https://www.uni-kassel.de/eecs/ies/bernhard-sick) at the University of Kassel, Germany.

 ## Research Interests